X Faktors

 X Faktors is the Latvian version of The X Factor, a series originating from the United Kingdom.
 Based on the original British show, the concept of the Latvian version, as is common with international installments, is to find new singing talent (solo or groups) contested by aspiring singers drawn from public auditions.
 The Latvian version first aired on 3 September 2017.

 Season summary

-To date, four seasons have been broadcast, as summarised below.
+To date, six seasons have been broadcast, as summarised below.